-It is important to note the importance of the hypothesis evaluation step.
-Because the introspective reasoner cannot completely predict the effects of changing the reasoning level, the hypothesis evaluation phase acts as an on-line trainer.
-Thus, the Meta-level, analogously to ground level, has the ability to require the Object level to solve new problems (Top-most query arrow in Figure 3).
-Moreover, when the Meta-level is testing the performance of the Object level it can temporally deactivate the retention step (in our experiments this is achieved by activating the No-Retain policy).
+We note the importance of the hypothesis evaluation step.
+Because the introspective reasoner cannot completely predict the effects of changing the reasoning level, the hypothesis evaluation phase acts as an online trainer.
+Thus, the metalevel, analogously to the ground level, has the ability to require that the object level solve new problems (top-most query arrow in figure 11.2).
+Moreover, when the metalevel is testing the performance of the object level, it can temporally deactivate the retention step (in our experiments this is achieved by activating the No-Retain policy).